Updates to Chapter 8

 8.2.7 False Claims Act

-There have been only a handful of FCA cybersecurity cases since the DOJ announced its Cyber-Fraud Initiative in 2020, but they illustrate the breath of the effort:
+Since the DOJ announced its Cyber-Fraud Initiative in 2020, there has been a growing list of FCA actions, illustrating the breath of the effort:

 Comprehensive Health Services (CHS) agreed to pay $930,000 to resolve two sets of claims, including one alleging that it violated the False Claims Act when it submitted claims to the government for the cost of a secure electronic medical record (EMR) system.
 The United States alleged that, between 2012 and 2019, CHS failed to disclose to the government that it had not consistently stored patients’ medical records on a secure EMR system.
 Both matters began with qui tam actions.